List of footballers with 100 or more UEFA Champions League appearances

 Cristiano Ronaldo made 183 UEFA Champions League appearances, the most in the competition.

-Since the rebranding of the European Champion Clubs' Cup to UEFA Champions League in 1992 at the start of the 1992–93 season, a total of 53 players have managed to make at least 100 appearances in the competition.
-The first player to hit the landmark was Raúl, who did so in February 2006, while the most recent member of the "100 club" is Bernardo Silva, who played his 100th match on 5 November 2025.
+Since the rebranding of the European Champion Clubs' Cup to UEFA Champions League in 1992 at the start of the 1992–93 season, a total of 56 players have managed to make at least 100 appearances in the competition.
+The first player to hit the landmark was Raúl, who did so in February 2006, while the most recent member of the "100 club" is Thibaut Courtois, who played his 100th match on 8 September 2026.
 Cristiano Ronaldo has made the most appearances in the Champions League, playing 183 matches.

 Seven players scored in their 100th appearance: Thierry Henry (for Barcelona against Sporting CP) on 26 November 2008, Zlatan Ibrahimović (for Paris Saint-Germain against Olympiacos) on 27 November 2013, Cristiano Ronaldo (for Real Madrid against Borussia Dortmund) on 2 April 2014, Andrea Pirlo (for Juventus against Olympiacos) on 4 November 2014, Toni Kroos (for Real Madrid against Galatasaray) on 22 October 2019, Robert Lewandowski (for Bayern Munich against Benfica) on 2 November 2021, and Antoine Griezmann (for Atlético Madrid against Sparta Prague) on 26 November 2024.

-Of the players who have reached this landmark, only six have never won the Champions League (Gianluigi Buffon, Ibrahimović, Cesc Fàbregas, Fernandinho, Griezmann and Koke), with Buffon (as well as former Juventus teammate Paolo Montero) having reached three finals without winning.
+Of the players who have reached this landmark, only eight have never won the Champions League (Gianluigi Buffon, Ibrahimović, Cesc Fàbregas, Fernandinho, Griezmann, Koke, Jan Oblak and Otamendi), with Buffon (as well as former Juventus teammate Paolo Montero) having reached three finals without winning.

 Players

-Players that are still active in Europe are highlighted in boldface.
+Players taking part in the 2026–27 UEFA Champions League are highlighted in bold.

 The table below does not include appearances made in the qualification stage of the competition.